-SGSS has received many awards from Global Custodian magazine for the quality of its range, its responsiveness and its efficiency in several countries, particularly Greece, Italy and Spain.
+SGSS has received many awards from Global Custodian magazine for the quality of its product and service offering, its responsiveness and its efficiency in several countries, particularly Greece, Italy and Spain.

 It has also been awarded prizes for "European Innovators", "Best customer service" and "Added value custody services" by Money Markets (Innovators Custody Awards 2008).